mendix/docs/content/developerportal/collaborate/use-feedback-widget.md

 If Mendix SSO is applied and the above **Authentication** settings are configured correctly, the end-user can leave feedback without having to enter their name and email address.
 If your app does not have Mendix SSO, you should configure the **Data Source** properties so that the end-user's name and email address are prefilled when they leave feedback.
 If the **Data Source** properties are not configured, the end-user will have to manually enter their name and email address when they leave feedback.
 {{% /alert %}}

-The App Switcher feature requires the [MendixSSO](/developerportal/deploy/mendix-sso) module to be implemented and the following property to be set:
+The App Switcher feature requires the [Mendix SSO](/appstore/modules/mendix-sso) module to be implemented and the following property to be set:

 * **Advanced** tab > **Show App Switcher button** – set to **Yes**